-1. CLR is a BCD digit counter and RTC will not check the loaded data is reasonable or not.
+- 1. CLR is a BCD digit counter and RTC will not check the loaded data is reasonable or not. - 2.
+The reasonable value range is listed in the parenthesis.

 RTC Time Scale Selection Register (TSSR)

 Register Offset R/W Description Reset Value TSSR RTC_BA+0x14 R/W RTC Time Scale Selection Register 0x0000_0001